Transform Your Clothes with Hand Embroidery – Beginner’s Guide

 How To Embroider On Your Clothes

-Embroidering on clothes is a lot like any embroidery project, but there are a few additional considerations to take to make sure your embroidery turns out great and lasts a long time.
+Embroidering on clothes is a lot like any embroidery project, but there are a few additional considerations to keep in mind to ensure your embroidery turns out great and lasts a long time.

 Types of Fabric To Use

-100% cotton t-shirts, denim jackets and jeans, and linen button-ups are great to choose.
+100% cotton t-shirts, denim jackets, denim jeans, and linen button-ups are great items of clothing to embroider.

 Additional Supplies You’ll Need